BestPig/pts-mini-gpl/trunk/rfsdelta/README.txt

 README for rfsdelta
 by pts@fazekas.hu at Thu Jan 11 17:33:59 CET 2007

-rfsdelta is a kernel module for the Linux 2.6 series, which reports all filesystem modifications (recursively) in userspace.
+rfsdelta is a kernel module for the Linux 2.6 series, which collects all filesystem inode changes (recursively), and reports them to a userspace process.
 It is similar to inotify, dnotify (but provides recurisve notification, and only a single watcher process is allowed), fschange, fsevent and rlocate (but also reports unlink(), rmdir() and st_*). rfsdelta was based on the kernel module shipped with rlocate 0.5.5.

 Limitations
 ~~~~~~~~~~~
 -- Only one watch per system: the 2nd attempt to open rfsdelta-events
    will give `Device or resource busy'.
+-- Doesn't work with rlocate.ko or any other security module (registered
+   with register_security()).
+A subsequent call to register_security will
+   yield `Invalid parameters'.
+(This shouldn't be hard to fix provided that
+   rlocate.ko is the first security module to be loaded.)

 How to compile and install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~